mrgrain/cdk-esbuild/README.md

 - ~~`cdk-1.x.x`~~ tags have been deprecated in favour of `cdk-v1`.
 Use that one instead.

-## Future releases
+## Roadmap & Contributions

-### Stable esbuild
+[The project's roadmap is available on GitHub.](https://github.com/mrgrain/cdk-esbuild/projects/1) Please submit any feature requests as issues to the repository.

-Once `esbuild` has reached a stable version 1.0, a new major version will be released for _all_ breaking changes, including updates to minimum (peer) dependencies.
+All contributions are welcome, no matter if they are for already planned or completely new features.

 ## Library authors

-When developing a library consumed by other packages, you'll most likely have to set `buildOptions.absWorkingDir`.
-The easiest way to do this, is to resolve based on the directory name of the file, and traverse the tree upwards to the root of your library package (that's where `package.json` and `tsconfig.json` are):
+Building a library consumed by other packages that relies on `cdk-esbuild` might require you to set `buildOptions.absWorkingDir`.
+The easiest way to do this, is to resolve based on the directory name of the calling file, and traverse the tree upwards to the root of your library package (that's where `package.json` and `tsconfig.json` are):

 ```ts
 // file: project/src/index.ts